Nexfinity/CakeyBot-Wiki/home.md

 > This is just the documentation for Cakey Bot.
 You do NOT configure the bot from here.
 Visit the [web dashboard](https://cakey.bot/dashboard/public) to manage your server.
 {.is-danger}

 Cakey Bot is a powerful and highly customizable Discord bot for your server.
-Cakey Bot has massive music core, advanced audit logging and tons of useful moderation features to help make your servers easy to manage.
+Cakey Bot has a massive music core, advanced audit logging and tons of useful moderation features to help make your servers easy to manage.

 This documentation provides information on every module/feature, including the description, usage, and examples.